Swing Dance: The Complete Beginner’s Guide

 Start with the basic, simple steps.
 You will see how two partners will develop harmony dancing together.

-Swing gives us a vibrant outlet for spending our free time, developing new connection with others and ourselves.
+Swing gives us a vibrant outlet for spending our free time.
+It develops new connection with others and ourselves.

 Now I want to hear from you!